October 6, 2007 thru 2010

 they should.
 The location is the Huff Road Bridge.
 It's

-about 4 to 5 miles west of Wellston, MI.
+about 4 to 5 miles east of Wellston, MI.
 Huff Road is tee road

 that runs off the north of M55.
 If you do visit this place, or any